About this listing

 Interaction with Guests

-I enjoy chatting with the guests, but I typically don't have a lot of time to spend because I'm usually busy doing something!
-There are some days when I am not at home at all because I go to school about an hour and a half away.
+I enjoy chatting with the guests, though sometimes I don't have a lot of time to spend because I'm usually busy doing something!
 I don't eat meals with guests but I really enjoy hanging out when our schedules align.

 The Castro is a vibrant neighborhood with lots of restaurants, coffee shops, and the amazing Castro Theatre.
 It's also a safe neighborhood.
 While historically a gay neighborhood, that is changing now.
 Everyone will feel welcome in the Castro, I can assure you.